pjirayu/STOS/README.md

 ###### <ins>Note</ins> the considered environment runs on GPU with CUDA 11.1 and cuDNN 8.1 package versions.
 We can not confirm how this would affect working this env. with other package versions.

 ### To utilize Spectral-CORAL and other related resources in the demonstration
-* Reproducible or reimplementable is by using the regarding function and any information in this repo (please read the license and policy, open and/or discuss the issues with us, and cite our paper).
+* Reproducible is by using the given function and any information in this repo (please read the license and policy, open and/or discuss the issues with us, and cite our paper).
-* Once, the below exemplary algorithm is using inferred outputs as inputs from both source and target domains calculated in our proposed function to obtain re-patterned covariance matrices for aligning.
+* Once, the below algorithm is using inferred outputs as inputs from both source and target domains calculated in our proposed function to obtain re-patterned covariance matrices for aligning.

-#### For simply re-structural (b=1) correlation alignment
+#### To simply re-structural (b=1) correlation alignment
-###### <ins>Note</ins> the testing was conducted with 3x3 toy covariance matrices running on the CPU implementation for demonstration.
+###### <ins>Note</ins> the testing was conducted with 3x3, 4x4, and 5x5 artificial covariance matrices running on the CPU implementation for demonstration.
 The available results showed only the 1st iteration for Covsqrt and Spectralcov in [Colab](https://colab.research.google.com/drive/1GV9XwNr2ONMmCTTVkFGj-4P-RouCphCh#scrollTo=CrQgvne8fF0Y).
 ```python3
 def simplestrucCORAL(source, target):
     d = source.data.shape[1]